micke85/Balboa-GS510DZ-with-panel-VL801D/README.md

 ### version 1.1

 - HVAC entity intergrated and added.
 Only Heat mode should be visible.
 Adjustable inbetween 26-40°C.
 - Testbit. is now connect to bit43. something to do with the filtation I belive.
-Let me know if anyone figurs what this bit communicates.
+Let me know if anyone figurs out what this bit communicates.

 **Features still being worked on**.
 - LED selector. (still working & testing this)